Odvar Nordli: Prime Minister of Norway

 Nordli became Prime Minister in 1976, heading the cabinet Nordli which succeeded the second cabinet Bratteli.
-He had to govern through several tough cases like the so-called double-resolution over NATO and the national controversy over the damming of the Alta-Kautokeino river.
+He contributed to the elaboration of the NATO Double-Track Decision to deploy medium- and intermediate-range ballistic missiles in Western Europe while also actively seeking to negotiate an arms control agreement with the Soviet Union, although in accordance with Norwegian policy, he declined to deploy any missiles on Norwegian soil.
+His premiership was also marked by the national controversy over the damming of the Alta-Kautokeino river.

 In social policy, Nordli's premiership in 1978 saw improved sickness benefits to 100% wage compensation from day one of sickness for up to 52 weeks.
 The previous law had not had any compensation for ordinary workers for the first 3 days and 90% compensation after that time.
 The same year the Abortion Act of 1975 was liberalized and women were granted the right to decide on their own to have an abortion until the end of week 12 after gestation.
 In the original act approval of a committee of doctors had been required in order to have an abortion.

 The Nordli cabinet under Minister of Finance Per Kleppe continued a Keynesian fiscal policy with deficit spending where Norway loaned abroad against future oil income.
 Wages increased more than in other countries, leading to Norwegian businesses becoming less competitive.
-In September 1978 the government through a provisional law made a general ban against increases in wages and prices.
+In September 1978, the government through a provisional law imposed a general ban on wage and price increases.
 The law was in effect through 1979.
 The cabinet also partly reversed the expansive fiscal policy.

 As for foreign relations during the Nordli premiership, Norway established a 200 nautical miles exclusive economic zone in 1977 where Norway claimed exclusive rights to marine resources.
-This caused complications with Russia that also had a 200 nm fishery zone.
-In 1978, Norway, led by maritime law minister Jens Evensen, and Russia agreed on a one year Grey Zone Agreement which was subsequently renewed until it was replaced with a permanent agreement in 2010.
+This caused complications with the Soviet Union that also had a 200 nm fishery zone.
+In 1978, Maritime law minister, Jens Evensen stated that Norway and the Soviet Union agreed on a one year Grey Zone Agreement which was subsequently renewed until it was replaced with a permanent agreement in 2010.

 The 1977 Norwegian parliamentary election less than a year into Nordli's premiership was a success for Nordli and the Labour Party which continued in position, but the 1979 Norwegian local elections was a set-back, partly due to the economic situation and it weakened Nordli's position.

-Nordli got health problems about two years into his premiership and in 1981 his doctor advised him to take a sick leave.
+Nordli started experiencing health problems about two years into his premiership and in 1981 his doctor advised him to take a sick leave.
 This leaked to the media before Nordli had made any decision and as a result he was soon after replaced by Gro Harlem Brundtland and another Labour cabinet, Brundtland's First Cabinet.